idrhku/lawrence-reviewed/_pages/jayhawkunion.md

 caption: "Photo credit: Ian Ballinger"
 ---
-<em>On September 10th, we set up outside the Kansas Student Union to ask KU students to review the various versions of the KU mascot.
+<em>On September 10th, we set up outside the Kansas Student Union to ask KU students to review the various versions of the Jayhawk mascot.
 Explore their responses in the gallery below.</em>

 <h2>I give the 1912 Jayhawk...</h2>
 {% include gallery id="gallery1912"%}